-In August 2018, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update 2018-15 "Intangibles-Goodwill and Other-Internal-Use Software (Subtopic 350-40): Customer's Accounting for Implementation Costs Incurred in a Cloud Computing Arrangement That Is a Service Contract" ("ASU 2018-15"), which aligns the requirements for capitalizing implementation costs incurred in a cloud computing arrangement that is a service contract with the requirements for capitalizing implementation costs incurred to develop or obtain internal-use software.
+In August 2018, the FASB issued Accounting Standards Update 2018-15 "Intangibles-Goodwill and Other- Internal-Use Software (Subtopic 350-40): Customer's Accounting for Implementation Costs Incurred in a Cloud Computing Arrangement That Is a Service Contract" ("ASU 2018-15"), which aligns the requirements for capitalizing implementation costs incurred in a cloud computing arrangement that is a service contract with the requirements for capitalizing implementation costs incurred to develop or obtain internal-use software.
 This guidance is effective for interim and annual periods beginning after December 15, 2019, with early adoption permitted.
 Entities are allowed to apply either a retrospective or prospective transition approach to adopt the guidance.
-The Company is evaluating the impact of the adoption of ASU 2018-15 on the consolidated financial statements.
+The Company has adopted this standard as of January 1, 2020, and the adoption of ASU 2018-15 did not have a material impact on the consolidated financial statements.